DoDAO-io/dodao-academy-guides/generated/markdown/intro-to-options-dodao-academy.md

 9. `Option Expiration Date`: American Options can be exercised any time before their expiration whereas European options can be only exercised upon expiration date.

 10. `Moneyness of options` :
-      a) In the Money : Trader will be profited by exercising the option.
+      - In the Money : Trader will be profited by exercising the option.
-      b) At the Money : Trader has no-loss,no-profit if he/she exercises the option.
+      - At the Money : Trader has no-loss,no-profit if he/she exercises the option.
-      c) Out the Money : Trader is not benefitted by exercsing the option.
+      - Out the Money : Trader is not benefitted by exercsing the option.